exercism/common-lisp/exercises/concept/leslies-lists/.docs/instructions.md

 (new-list) ; => ()
 ```

 Oh no...
 Leslie has a few things in mind already, so they need a function that takes three items (luckily Leslie only creates a list of three items.
 Nothing more, nothing less!) and creates a new shopping list with those things.
-Write a function, `list-of-things` which takes three items and retunrs a list of them.
+Write a function, `list-of-things` which takes three items and returns a list of them.

 ```lisp
 (list-of-things 'bread 'milk 'butter) ; => '(bread milk butter)